 "The late Bernie Mac, he was an amazing presence.
 Obviously, he's a really funny guy.
 I felt such a connection with him, it's so sad.
 I felt such a connection with him, it's so sad 'cause I wouldn't work with him in the studio, but I'd hear his dialogue – I just love him in this character.
 I felt such a connection to him as a dad in this movie.
 There's a warmth to him and he's really funny too," Stiller says of the stellar cast.
 "Alec Baldwin he's one of a kind.
 He's got such a great voice and a great sense of humor.
 He can play this serious nature, but still gets the comic side of it all."

-Chris Rock:"People loved the first Madagascar.
+.
 My kids, it's probably the only thing that they brag about to their friends.
 'My daddy's a zebra.
 My daddy is a zebra!'
 It's a good thing.
-It's the gift that keeps giving," Rock says of the reaction to Madagascar.
+It's the gift that keeps giving," Rock says of the reaction to Madagascar

 "I'm elated, I can't wait to the third and the fourth and fifth.
 I thought the movie warranted a sequel.
 I thought people really love these characters and really want to see what happens to them.
 Talking animals, you can't really do bad with talking animals."